LDubya/OpenKeyNav/README.md

 });
 ```

+Typed-route cycling is deliberately unbound by default.
+Applications may
+configure `previousPeerContext` and `nextPeerContext` when they have suitable
-The mode can also be controlled programmatically:
+shortcuts, or invoke the same commands programmatically.
+The mode can also be
+controlled programmatically:

 ```javascript
 openKeyNav.enable();